remyben-creator/Marketplace-Application/IntelliJ/Doc/Glossary.md

 - Once the buyer and seller have negotiated and finished their in person sale process, the seller will consider the item "sold."
 - A sale in the context of our app will be once an item is de-listed or marked as "sold."

+### Explicit
+- An item is considered explicit if it appears in our databases banned strings list